Joshua Dobbs

-Robert Joshua Dobbs (born January 26, 1995) is an American football quarterback who was an Unrestricted Free Agent as of March 16, 2023.
-He last played for the Tennessee Titans of the National Football League (NFL) in 2022.
-He played college football at Tennessee, and was drafted by the Pittsburgh Steelers in the fourth round of the 2017 NFL Draft.
+Robert Joshua Dobbs (born January 26, 1995), nicknamed "the Passtronaut", is an American professional football quarterback for the New England Patriots of the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was drafted by the Pittsburgh Steelers in the fourth round of the 2017 NFL draft.
+Dobbs has been a member of nine NFL teams during his career, including as the starter for the Tennessee Titans, Arizona Cardinals, Minnesota Vikings, and San Francisco 49ers.

-Early years
+Early life

 Dobbs was born and raised in Alpharetta, Georgia, the son of Stephanie and Robert Dobbs.
-His mother retired from United Parcel Service (UPS) as a region manager in corporate human resources and his father is a senior vice president for Wells Fargo bank.
-Dobbs has alopecia areata, an autoimmune disease causing hair loss, which first developed when he was transitioning from elementary to junior high school.
+His mother retired from United Parcel Service (UPS) as a region manager in corporate human resources, and his father retired as a senior vice president for Wells Fargo.
+Dobbs has alopecia areata, an autoimmune disease causing hair loss, which began when he was transitioning from elementary to junior high school.

-Dobbs started playing football when he was five years old.
+Dobbs started playing football at age five.
 He attended Wesleyan School and then Alpharetta High School.
-As a senior with the Alpharetta Raiders football team, he threw for 3,625 yards with 29 touchdowns.
-Dobbs was a three-star recruit by Rivals.com and a four-star by Scout.com.
-He originally committed to Arizona State University to play college football, but in February 2013, he changed his commitment to the University of Tennessee.
+As a senior with the Alpharetta Raiders football team, Dobbs threw for 3,625 yards with 29 touchdowns.
+He was rated a three-star recruit by Rivals.com and a four-star by Scout.com.
+Dobbs initially committed to Arizona State University to play college football, but in February 2013, he changed his commitment to the University of Tennessee.